stegripe/template/README.md

 # project-base

-A template to generate configured project base for Clytage.
+A template to generate well-configured project base for Clytage.